django/deps/draft/0009-async.rst

-Every single feature that is converted to be async internally will also present a synchronous interface that is backwards-compatible with the API as it stands today (in 2.2), at least for the normal deprecation period.
+Every single feature that is converted to be async internally will also present a synchronous interface that is backwards-compatible with the API as it stands today (in 2.2), for the foreseeable future - we might change the sync APIs over time to make them line up better, but sync APIs are not going away.

 An overview of how this is achieved technically is below, followed by specific implementation details for specific areas.
 It is not exhaustive to all Django